+'''

 clplcnsc --distribute

+'''

-- 16. Open the operation mode of Cluster WebUI, and start the cluster. - 17.
-If you upgrade from EXPRESSCLUSTER X 3.3 and are using mirror disk resources or hybrid disk resources, perform the following steps: - a.
-From the mirror disk list, execute a full copy assuming that the server with the latest data is the copy source - b.
-Start the group and confirm that each resource starts normally. - c.
-If Startup Attribute was changed from Auto Startup to Manual Startup in step 13, use the config mode of Cluster WebUI to change this to Auto Startup.
-Then, click Apply the Configuration File to apply the cluster configuration data to the cluster. - 18.
+- 13. Start the cluster on Cluster WebUI. - 14.
+If mirror disk resources or hybrid disk resources are set, from the mirror disk list, execute a full copy assuming that the server with the latest data is the copy source. - 15.
+Start the group and confirm that each resource starts normally. - 16.
+If Startup Attribute was changed from Auto Startup to Manual Startup in step 11, use the config mode of Cluster WebUI to change this to Auto Startup.
+Then, click Apply the Configuration File to apply the cluster configuration data to the cluster. - 17.
 This completes the procedure for upgrading the EXPRESSCLUSTER Server.
-Check that the servers are operating normally as the cluster by the cluster command or Cluster WebUI
+Check that the servers are operating normally as the cluster by the clpstat command or Cluster WebUI